mdmtk/docs/beta/source/guide/xml/queries.md

 ## Grouping Queries

 XML Queries can be combined.
-For example we can query for MX version, and the list of CSPs:
+For example, we can query for MXMS version and the list of CSPs:

      :::xml
      <wap-provisioningdoc>